St Pirans Playschool

 Services and organisations that have the Local Offer flash have filled out inclusion information, meaning that they meet the needs of people with Special Educational Needs and Disabilities (SEND)

-By following the Early Years Foundation Stage Curriculum and offering free flow access to two playrooms, a large outside decking area, outdoor classroom and garden which is currently being developed, we are able to provide a safe secure environment, where children can take the lead exploring and learning through their own interests.
+By following the Early Years Foundation Stage Curriculum and offering free flow access to two playrooms, a large outside decking area, outdoor classroom, garden and Forest School, we are able to provide a safe secure environment, where children can take the lead exploring and learning through their own interests.

-Potential parents are welcome to visit us, please contact us to arrange a convenient time for yourselves.
+Potential parents are welcome to visit us, please contact us to arrange a mutually convenient time.

 Who to contact

 - PL33 9AG

 - Table of costs

 Table of costs Amount Cost Type £4.35 Per Hour

 - All ground floor, wide doorways, space and disabled toilet, ramps.